endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

   the same name and type (for instance, the generic schema for the `Rectangle` type has a `width` required property of type `integer`),
-- each case class field of type `Option[A]` for some type `A` has a corresponding optional JSON object property of the same name and type.
+- each case class field of type `Option[A]` for some type `A` has a corresponding optional JSON object property of the same name and type,

-Documentation specific to case class fields can be defined by annotating the fields with the `@docs` annotation:
+- documentation specific to case class fields can be defined by annotating the fields with the `@docs` annotation,
+- for sealed traits, the discriminator field name can be defined by the `@discriminator` annotation, otherwise the `defaultDiscriminatorName` value is used,
+- the schema is named by the `@name` annotation, if present, or by invoking the `classTagToSchemaName` operation with the `ClassTag` of the type for which the schema is derived.

+Here is an example that illustrates how to configure the generic schema derivation process:

 ~~~ scala src=../../../../../json-schema/json-schema-generic/src/test/scala/endpoints/generic/JsonSchemasDocs.scala#documented-generic-schema
 ~~~